intrinsic-labs/anselm-school/TYPEGEN_SYSTEM_GUIDE.md

 3. **Create Data Manager Function**: `frontend/src/lib/dataManager.ts`
    - Fetch + transform pattern
+   - Use QUERY_NAME_QUERYResult type for raw data.
+DO NOT create additional types or interfaces for raw data.
+The generated result is already safe to use.
    - Handle null → undefined conversion
    - Type assertions for complex objects
    - Environment-aware logging